waltervh/BornAgain-website/content/documentation/bornagain/installation/macos/_index.md

 ## Installation on MacOS

-For Mac OS X, we provide a 64-bit binary .dmg installer for Maverick (10.9) or above and also support build and installation from source.
+For Mac OS X, we provide a 64-bit binary .dmg installer for Yosemite (10.10) or above and also support build and installation from source.
 Alternatively, you can build BornAgain from source by yourself following the [Installation on Unix]({{% relref "documentation/bornagain/installation/unix-detailed/index.md" %}}) section.